OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

 For example, cached resources take hard-disk and memory space on the local device.
 Therefore, the cache will fill up at some point and cached resources will be recycled.
-Perhaps more important is to ensure that the caching mechanism does not result in a user of information seeing old cached versions when there are new versions available.
+Perhaps more important is to ensure that the caching mechanism does not result in a consuming application (or person) seeing old cached versions when there are new versions available.
-For example, the developers of a web application may release a new software version or new content and users should be able to see such updates.
+For example, the developers of a web application may release a new software version or new content and users should be able to see such updates without having to clear the cache or do other extra tasks.

 The control of caching features in software can be controlled on the publishing and receiving end.